aditisinha403/CDC-gene-prediction-and-functional-annotation-pipeline/README_Final_Results.md

 ## 4. Taxonomic Identification (16S BLAST)

-16S rRNA sequences were extracted and aligned using BLAST.
+16S rRNA sequences were extracted and aligned using BLAST

 ### Result